What Is A Health And Safety Management System

 Involve Workers in the Process

 Digital tools like mobile inspection apps, incident-tracking software, or wearable sensors can streamline monitoring and data collection.
-Even so, technology should support—not replace—human judgment.
+On the flip side, technology should support—not replace—human judgment.
 Choose platforms that integrate smoothly into existing workflows and provide actionable insights, not just data overload.
-As an example, a simple app that flags overdue equipment checks can be more effective than a complex system nobody uses.
+To give you an idea, a simple app that flags overdue equipment checks can be more effective than a complex system nobody uses.

 Celebrate Success, Not Just Compliance